 Zacky Vengeance is the rhythm guitarist in the American heavy metal group Avenged Sevenfold, who to date have sold over 8 million records worldwide.

 He is endorsed by Schecter and has had several signature models over the years, all of which have been available as a southpaw version.
 You can check out the current range of left handed Schecter guitars here.

 7. Albert King

-One of many other famous left handed guitarists to be inducted to the prestigious Rock and Roll Hall of Fame, Albert King is one of the most influential names in Blues.
+One of many other iconic left handed guitarists to be inducted to the prestigious Rock and Roll Hall of Fame, Albert King is one of the most influential names in Blues.

 King is mostly recognized for playing Gibson Flying V guitars.
-Interestingly, he used a minor tuning which was C# G# B E G# C# but he never used the sixth string on his guitars.
+Interestingly, he used a minor tuning of C# G# B E G# C#, but he never used the sixth string on his guitars!

 8. Eric Gales

 Eric Gales is an American blues-rock guitar player.
 Aside from releasing several of his own successful solo albums, he is also a highly sought-after session musician.